 Ordinary defects are fixed and confirmation testing is executed.
 Additional a regression test is executed, to ensure all other parts of the software still works as expected.
 The magnitude of the regression test is based on the risk of the area where the defect was identified.

-1.1.3 identify the test activities and respective tasks within the fundamental test process
+1.1.3 Test activities and respective tasks within the fundamental test process

 The most visible part of testing is test execution.
 But to be effective and efficient, test plans should also include time to be spent on planning the tests, designing test cases, preparing for execution and evaluating results.
 The fundamental test process consists of the following main activities: